Ultimo (manga): Production

 Ultimo was first announced as an unnamed work between Stan Lee, the co-creator of iconic superhero titles such as Spider-Man and X-Men, and Hiroyuki Takei, the creator of Shaman King.
 According to Stan Lee in an audio interview, he was called by Dream Ranch and JEA who said that they wanted him to create a manga with them, and that it was to be published by Shueisha.
 Stan Lee stated that he has never made a comic about two robots of the same level of power, with one not being as heroic as the other.
 In conceptualizing Ultimo, Stan Lee wanted to create something that both Japanese and American readers would enjoy.
 The first fully colorized picture of Vice and Ultimo was released on the Jump Square website on April 4, 2008.
 The pilot chapter was finally finished and published in Jump SQ.
 II.

 On the same day as the release, Viz hosted a press event in the Shonen Jump panel, attended by Stan Lee, Takanori Asada (Jump Square editor), and Marc Weidenbaum (Shonen Jump editor-in-chief) at the 2008 New York Comic Con.
 Two promotional art pieces by Hiroyuki Takei were created, one with Ultimo and the other with Dr. Dunstan both including the manga's logo.
 "I'm so happy that we can work with such a great creator as Stan Lee.
 I am so happy that two great actors are working together, and I know that Ultimo will be a great work," said Takanori Asada at the press event.

 Manga

-The 32-page pilot chapter "Karakuri Dôji Ultimo Chapter: 0" premiered in the first issue of Jump SQ.II on April 18, 2008, with the first three pages in full color.
+The 32-page pilot chapter "Karakuridôji Ultimo Chapter: 0" premiered in the first issue of Jump SQ.II on April 18, 2008, with the first three pages in full color.
 The first three pages were earlier revealed as part of a preview for Jump SQ.
 II on Shueisha's S-Manga.Net.
 "Chapter: 0" was later adapted into English by Viz Media, and published in the September 2008 issue of their Shonen Jump manga anthology, which went on sale on August 5, 2008.

 The main series Ultimo continued publication in the main Jump Square anthology, beginning serialization in its March 2009 issue.
 Viz Media has licensed the series for North American distribution in Shonen Jump, and it was serialized starting in its July 2009 issue.